nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 FlexiTask will also be able to sort your tasks according to their priorities, date, or tags, so that you can locate your tasks easily.

+Try FlexiTask now and benefit from its convenient features.

 ## 2. Quick Start

 0. Verify that you have Java version `1.8.0_60` or later installed in your Computer.<br>